 Section three has gone through the horizontal analysis of the case-studies.
 As already argued above, the aim of EU-GRASP is that of providing case-studies rich in information.
 In fact, a great attention is paid to the context as a determinant of their evolution.
 That said, cross-comparison are still possible as case-studied have been selected according to the security understanding subsumed in them and to their almost complete synchronization.
 The first part of this section has focused on security framing processes.
-Thus, discourses and practices have been schematized for all casestudies.
+Thus, discourses and practices have been schematized for all case-studies.
 What has been of interest here is that following specific events tougher tones have been noticed as far as irregular migration is concerned.
 Also, national security discourses have been an important component in setting the agenda of European discourses.
-On some cases, and in order to avoid to a Euro-centric overview, discourses of third actors have been introduced.
+On some cases, and in order to avoid too a Euro-centric overview, discourses of third actors have been introduced.
 No matter how important security discourses are in politicizing issues, this report supports the thesis that practices inform to a great extent insecuritization process, providing a great deal of explanation to the security governance undertaken.
-Indeed, all case-studies seem to have as their logic although not fixed starting point the creation of the area of freedom, security and justice.
+Indeed, all case-studies seem to have as their logic starting point the creation of the area of freedom, security and justice.
 In this sense, 'tipping moments' such as the terrorist attacks on the US and the EU, or the death of many irregular migrants trying their way through Europe mainly speeded up provisions already envisaged according to a specific understanding about how to understand and to manage the flows of irregular migrants.

-Indeed, it has to be recognized that the politicization of some issues has positively contributed to the migration management agenda: thus, for example, more attention seems to be paid to the immigrants and the risks they incur to when attempting to reach Europe or to the conditions they have to live with once entered.
-Also, an increasing attention seems to be conferred to a far-sighted overview over migration dynamics, taking into account related matters such as development, state failure, civil conflicts.
-Nevertheless, the opinion is rather shared that the security understanding of migration has overshadowed a humanitarian approach to the matter, negatively effecting security governance.
+It has to be recognized that the politicization of some issues has positively contributed to the migration management agenda: thus, for example, more attention seems to be paid to the immigrants and the risks they incur to when attempting to reach Europe or to the conditions they have to live with once entered.
+Also, an increasing attention seems to be conferred to a far-sighted overview on migration dynamics, taking into account related matters such as development, state failure, civil conflicts.
+Nevertheless, the opinion is rather shared that the security understanding of migration has mainly overshadowed a humanitarian approach to the matter.

 The report has then tried to find common criticisms emerged from the analysis of the different security governance processes: scant attention to human rights implications, which is understandable through the remark just made; ineffectiveness in terms of prefixed aims; externalization processes and discrimination dynamics.
 Thus, we can say that these are the likely effects of migration management as framed in security terms.
-A table has schematized bilateral and multilateral patterns of cooperation as observed in the case-studies, while attention has also been paid to relevant actors in the evolution of each of the case.
-Finally, some distinctive problems related to EU external cooperation have been emphasized, namely different understanding over the matter; asymmetries of power; EU institutional features and shared competences; and partly related to this burden-sharing problems.